tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 #.
 Click on *Request EDI Cancellation* to inform the SAT that you want to cancel the invoice, in
    this case the client has to enter the SAT webpage and approve it.
-(The status of the **Electronic invoicing** field in Odoo changes to *To Cancel*)
+(The status of the **Electronic invoicing** field in CoquiAPPs changes to *To Cancel*)
 #.
 When the client (Receiver / Customer) approves the Cancellation in their SAT portal it is now
    possible to Change the invoice to Draft and then click on *Cancel entry*.
 #.
-Odoo synchronizes with the SAT to update the status of the **Electronic invoicing** with a
+CoquiAPPs synchronizes with the SAT to update the status of the **Electronic invoicing** with a
-   scheduled action, Invoices canceled in the SAT will be canceled in Odoo.
+   scheduled action, Invoices canceled in the SAT will be canceled in CoquiAPPs.

 .. image:: mexico/mx_ft_54.png
    :align: center